tdcoa/tdcsm/docs/cli.md

 ### `gui`

-This command starts a gui session.
-This is also the default sub-command.
-That is, typing `tdcsm` without any other parameters is equivalent to `tdcsm gui`
+This command starts a *gui* session.
+It is also the default command when no command is explicitly specified, that is, `tdcsm` without any other parameters is equivalent to `tdcsm gui`

 ### `init`

 Initializes a folder by downloading and creating default folders and files.
-This command is generally used only when starting the *tdcsm* application for the first time.
+This command is generally only used once when running the *tdcsm* application for the first time

 ### `systems`

-work with source systems defined in the `source_systems.yaml` file.
+Allows listing and modifying some of the attributes of the source systems defined in the `source_systems.yaml` file.
 It further offers following sub-commands
-- **list**: list with all or named source systems.
+1. **list**: list with all or named source systems.
 This is also the default sub-command.
-It supports two options:
+Supported options:
-- `-v`: lists additional information, such as *site-id* and active filesets for each source system
+   - `-v`: lists additional information, such as *site-id* and active *filesets* for each source system
-- `-a`: lists only the active entries
+   - `-a`: lists only the active systems
-- **enable**: sets an inactive source-system to active status
+1. **enable**: sets an inactive source-system to active status
-- **disable**: sets an active source-system to inactive status
+1. **disable**: sets an active source-system to inactive status
-- **activate**: activates one or more *filesets* for the given system
+1. **activate**: activates one or more *filesets* for the given source-system
-- **deactivate**: deactivates one or more *filesets* for the given system
+1. **deactivate**: deactivates one or more *filesets* for the given source-system

 ### `filesets`

-list all or nameed filesets.
-This command offers following options:
+Allows listing all or named *filesets*.
+Supported options:
-- `-v`: lists additional information, shows each *gitfile* from the fileset
+- `-v`: lists additional information, shows each *gitfile* that make up the *fileset*
 - `-a`: lists only the active entries